molpopgen/fwdpp/doc/md/ts.md

 1. wfts.cc implements a Wright-Fisher simulation with selection, ancestral sample recording, and ancestral sample metadata tracking.
 Command line switches also enable extensive testing of the data structures.
+2. spatialts.cc implements a simplistic method of simulating discrete generations on a continuous landscape.
+The methods used in this example are **not** what one would do in research-quality code.
+Rather, the example is illustrative, and shows how the geographic locations of preserved samples may be tracked.

 ## Namespace